codescape/jira-scrum-poker/contributing.md

 ## Credits

-Created with inspiration from http://karma-runner.github.io/0.10/dev/git-commit-msg.html.
+This document is created with inspiration from http://karma-runner.github.io/0.10/dev/git-commit-msg.html.